draconisPW/PWMAngband/docs/birth.rst

   penalties.
 Strength raises the amount of weight you can carry before being slowed.
 It also allows you to get extra blows with heavier weapons.
   Strength is one of the most important stats in the beginning of the game.

+..

 Intelligence
-  Intelligence affects the spellcasting abilities of mage-like spellcasters: mages, rangers, and rogues.
+  Intelligence affects the spellcasting abilities of spellcasters from the arcane and shadow realms: mages, rogues, necromancers and blackguards.
   Intelligence will affect the number of spells you may learn each level as well as the number of spell points you receive.
-Intelligence is the most important stat for mages.
+Intelligence is the most important stat for mages and necromancers.
 A high intelligence may also improve your chances of successfully casting a spell.
 You cannot learn spells if your intelligence is 7 or lower.
 A good intelligence can also help with using magic devices, picking locks, and disarming traps.

+..

 Wisdom
-  The primary function of wisdom is to determine the ability of a priest or paladin to use prayers, just like intelligence affects spellcasting.
-  Again, high wisdom will increase the number of mana points you have and increase the number of prayers you can learn each level, while improving the chance that a prayer will be successful.
+  The primary function of wisdom is to determine the ability of a priest or paladin to use prayers, and druids and rangers to use verses, just like intelligence affects spellcasting.
+Again, high wisdom will increase the number of mana points you have and increase the number of prayers or verses you can learn each level, while improving your chance of success.
 A good wisdom increases your saving throw, thereby improving your chances of resisting magical spells cast upon you by monsters.

+..

 Dexterity
   Dexterity is a combination of agility and quickness.
 A high dexterity may allow a character to get multiple blows with lighter weapons.
 Dexterity also increases a character's chances of hitting with any weapon and of dodging blows from enemies.
-Dexterity is also useful in picking locks, disarming traps, and protecting yourself from some of the thieves that inhabit the dungeons.
-Indeed, if the character has a high enough dexterity, thieves will never be successful in stealing from him.
+Dexterity is also useful in picking locks, disarming traps, protecting yourself from some of the thieves that inhabit the dungeons, and (for rogues) stealing successfully from others.
+  If the character has a high enough dexterity, thieves will never be successful in stealing from them.

+..

 Constitution
   Constitution is a character's ability to resist damage to his body, and